 Can I transfer shares to anyone apart from my spouse?

 Contractors can transfer shares to their children, mother-in-law, and even their mate down the pub, and many have in the past.
-But Richards warns it is only a matter of time before HMRC catch up with the contractor and applies hefty back taxes, interest and penalties.
+But it may only be a matter of time before HMRC catches up with the contractor and applies hefty back taxes, interest and penalties.

 When does HMRC get involved?